Joseftrojkar/React-Todo-List/Documentation.md

 This project was built using React, a popular JavaScript library for building user interfaces.
 The app uses React Hooks, which are a set of functions that allow developers to use state and other React features without writing a class.
 The app also uses the uuidv4 library to generate unique IDs for the tasks.

-## 4. A description of how it works internally
+## 4. A brief description of how it works internally

 The Todo app is built using React, which allows developers to create reusable components.
-The app is divided into several components, including TodoWrapper, Todo, TodoForm, and EditTodoForm.
-The TodoWrapper component is the main component that contains the state and logic of the app.
-The component renders the TodoForm component for adding new tasks and maps over the existing tasks to render the Todo component for each task.
-The Todo component renders the task, and the EditTodoForm component allows users to edit a task.
+The app is divided into several components, including `TodoWrapper`, `Todo`, `TodoForm`, and `EditTodoForm`.
+The `TodoWrapper` component is the main component that contains the state and logic of the app.
+The component renders the `TodoForm` component for adding new tasks and maps over the existing tasks to render the `Todo` component for each task.
+The `Todo` component renders the task, and the `EditTodoForm` component allows users to edit a task.

-The app uses React Hooks to manage state and the useState hook to update state.
-When a user adds a new task, the app generates a unique ID using the uuidv4 library and adds the task to the list of existing tasks.
+The app uses React Hooks to manage state and the `useState hook` to update state.
+When a user adds a new task, the app generates a unique ID using the `uuidv4` library and adds the task to the list of existing tasks.
 When a user toggles the completion status of a task, the app updates the task's completed property.
-When a user edits a task, the app toggles the isEditing property of the task and displays the EditTodoForm component.
+When a user edits a task, the app toggles the `isEditing` property of the task and displays the `EditTodoForm` component.
 Finally, when a user deletes a task, the app removes the task from the list of existing tasks.

+## 4. A detailed description of how it works internally

+The `TodoWrapper` component is the main component that renders the application.
+It contains the state for the list of todos and provides functions to add, delete, toggle complete and edit tasks.

+When a user enters a new task in the `TodoForm` component, it triggers the `addTodo` function which creates a new todo object with a unique ID generated using `uuidv4` and the task description entered by the user.
+The `completed` and `isEditing` properties of the todo object are set to `false` by default.
+The new todo is added to the list of todos by setting the state using `setTodos` and passing in the new list of todos that includes the newly added todo.

+When the user clicks on the checkbox beside a task, it triggers the `toggleComplete` function which maps over the list of todos and toggles the `completed` property of the todo object with the given ID.
+The new list of todos is set as the state using `setTodos`.

+When the user clicks on the delete button beside a task, it triggers the `deleteTodo` function which filters the list of todos to exclude the todo object with the given ID.
+The new list of todos is set as the state using `setTodos`.

+When the user clicks on the edit button beside a task, it triggers the `editTodo` function which maps over the list of todos and toggles the `isEditing` property of the todo object with the given ID.
+This switches the view from the `Todo` component to the `EditTodoForm` component, which allows the user to edit the task description.
+Once the user submits the updated task description, the `editTask` function is called, which maps over the list of todos and updates the task property of the todo object with the given ID.
+The new list of todos is set as the state using `setTodos`.

+The `TodoWrapperLocalStorage` component works similarly to the `TodoWrapper` component, but it also includes `localStorage` functionality to store the list of todos in the user's browser.
+When the component mounts, it retrieves the list of todos from `localStorage` and sets it as the initial state.
+Whenever the list of todos is updated, it is also saved to `localStorage` using `JSON.stringify`.

 ## 5. Instructions on how to use the project